This fig variety was used in the background during The Godfather movie.

 I know Herman2 tried identifying this years ago on Figs4Fun and was wrong, but I don't think it's unique.
 I'm very confident that it's Osborne Prolific, Coop!
 Not the same, but similar.
 Just like I'm sure you can find differences between Neveralla, Archipel, Osborne & Godfather, I'm sure that you can also find similar epigenetic differences between the 100+ named Hardy Chicago figs.

-Godfather Fig Cuttings (3 Cuttings Per Order)
+Godfather Fig Cuttings - 3 Per Order

 Why choosing the right fig variety matters